Back to Health News & Stories

 • Display: Check out the display on the unit.
 Make sure you can identify the readings and can see them clearly.

 • Be still.
-Don't smoke, drink caffeinated beverages, or exercise within 30 minutes before measuring your blood pressure.
+Don't smoke, drink caffeinated beverages, or exercise within 30 minutes of measuring your blood pressure.
 Go to the bathroom and rest quietly for at least 5 minutes before starting.

 • Sit correctly.
 Sit with your back straight and supported (on a dining chair, rather than a sofa).
 Place your feet flat on the floor and do not cross your legs.
 Your arm should be supported on a flat surface (such as a table), with your upper arm at heart level.
 Make sure the bottom of the cuff is placed directly above the bend of your elbow.